mozilla/TUID/README.md

 route that points to the `tuid_endpoint()` method, and avoid the Flask server construction.

+## Starting the web service

+First, the server needs to be setup, which can be done by running the server setup script `resources/scripts/setup_server.sh`, and then the app can be setup using `resources/scripts/prod_app.sh`.
+If an error is encountered when running `sudo supervisorctl`, try restarting it by running the few commands in the server setup script.

 ## Using the web service

 The `app.py` sets up a Flask application with an endpoint at `/tuid`.
 This